AashiDutt/LLM-Eval/experiments/exp3_hinting/README.md

 | **GPT** | 62.5% | 65.6% | 63.7% | 64.4% |
 | **Gemini** | 35.6% | 28.1% | 33.8% | 33.1% |

-*Self-bias rate = percentage of times a judge ranks their own vendor #1*
+*Self-bias rate = percentage of times a judge ranks their own vendor #1 (aggregated across fast and thinking tiers)*

 ## Domain-wise Best Group

+Average self-bias rates by category for each hinting group, aggregated across all vendors and tiers.
+Best Group column indicates which hinting mode produces the lowest self-bias for that category.

 | Category | Group 1 (Self) | Group 2 (Competitors) | Group 3 (Full) | Group 4 (Blind) | Best Group |
 |----------|----------------|----------------------|----------------|-----------------|------------|